SumiSastri/dev-blogs/docs/data-infrastructures/part3-monoliths-vs-microservices.md

 However, it would be a mistake to apply the use of the monorepo concept simply to colocate code.
 It goes back to the problem above, which is no well-defined relationship between projects in a repo.

-Another way to understand a monorepo versus a monolith is to define each but what it is not.
+Another way to understand a monorepo versus a monolith is to define each by what it is not.

 The opposite of a monorepo is a multirepo (or a polyrepo) and the opposite of a monolith is distributed microservices.